-Carefully remove the little metal tops from the glass ornaments and set them aside.
+Carefully remove the little metal tops from the top of the ornament and set them aside.

-Using the eye dropper, squirt some polycrylic into the ornament.
-I ended up using somewhere between 5 to 7 droppers of polycrylic, it ended up begin approx. a tablespoon or two.
+Using the eye dropper, squirt some Polycrylic inside of the ornament.
+I ended up using somewhere between 5 to 7 droppers of Polycrylic, it ended up begin approx. a tablespoon or two.

 My method was to put in a few droppers full, then move the ornament around and see if it was enough to cover the inside and if it wasn’t I added a bit more and checked again.

-Once you have enough polycrylic inside, rotate the ornament all around to completely coat the inside.
-Then hold it upside down over the polycrylic can to get the excess out.
+Once you have enough Polycrylic inside, rotate the ornament all around to completely coat the inside with an even coating.
+Then hold the ornament upside down over the Polycrylic can to get the excess out.